Kreagentle/leetcode/Linked List/README.md

 # Insertion at the Beginning of a Singly Linked List

 Write a function to insert a new element at the beginning of a singly linked list.
 LinkedList and Node class are already provided.

+# Insertion at the End of a Singly Linked List

+Write a method to insert a new element at the end of a singly linked list.
+The logic should cover edge cases such as empty linked list or linked list with some elements in it.